mbastola/neural-nets-in-python/convolutional-neural-nets/cnn-learning-hyper-params/README.md

-# Learning CNN hyper-params

-In this project I test and improve vanilla CNN on facial expression data: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge.
+In [this project](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-learning-hyper-params) we automate learning CNN hyper-params.
+We test and improve my previous tensorflow implementation of CNN in [here](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-tensorflow/) on [ Kaggle's facial expression dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge).
 Here I only deal with two label classes: Happy and Angry.
-I utilize LazyProgrammer's (https://github.com/lazyprogrammer) vanilla CNN architecture along with Pandas and Sckit-learn to observe and improve the results.
-Mainly, Randomised Search for learning hyper_paramters such as learning_rate, momentum coefficient, etc and drop-out regularizer improved the default test prediction accuracy from 36% to 64%.
-This is a bit lower than 72% that we got from SVM trainer in https://github.com/mbastola/classical-machine-learning-in-python/tree/master/SVM/facial-expressions.
-However, we will continue in following projects to see if we can beat SVM modifying CNN architecutre itself.
+Randomized Search for learning hyper_paramters such as learning_rate, momentum coefficient, etc and drop-out regularizer improved the default test prediction accuracy from 36% to 64%.
+This is a bit lower than 72% that we got from our [SVM classifier](https://github.com/mbastola/classical-machine-learning-in-python/tree/master/SVM/facial-expressions).
+However, we will continue in following projects to see if we can beat SVM modifying CNN architecture itself.

 ```python